leonp/thisdaysportion/_posts/2021-03-27-cms-component-ui.md

 ---
-title: "CMSs should allow component-based page creation, but does WordPress Gutenberg get it right?"
+title: CMSs should allow component-based page creation, but does WordPress Gutenberg get it right?
 category: web
-sub: "Allowing web editors to create pages from smaller components such as callouts, promos and alerts is a good thing.
+sub: Allowing web editors to create pages from smaller components such as callouts, promos and alerts is a good thing.
 But what’s the best way to implement these in a CMS?
-Does the WordPress Gutenberg editor take the right approach?"
+Does the WordPress Gutenberg editor take the right approach?

 ---
 My former colleague [Alice was bemoaning the lack of a way of dropping various components into a page](https://twitter.com/alicetheunique/status/1371906984052723716) using her current CMS.
 She’s right, I think; you’d expect any modern CMS to allow editors to build pages from smaller, self-contained elements, such as alerts, promo boxes, galleries and accordions.

 Unless your pages follow a predictable pattern – on a blog, for example – you’re relying on the theme author to code a finite set of templates that will cover a set of requirments you need to predict when the site’s built.